nakram6/eshoe/Readme.md

 HTML, CSS, JS, Bootstrap

-I have helped in the designing/creating of the front-end aspect for the site's pages and features such as About, Payment, Contact, Help, Header/Footer modifications, etc..
-I have also helped to convert all project HTML draft files into finalized PHP files complete with full page style/appearance.
+I have helped in the designing/creating of the front-end aspect for a variety of the site's pages and features such as About, Payment, Contact, Help, Header/Footer modifications, etc., production of the presentation and final report, and conversion of all project HTML draft files into finalized PHP files complete with full page style/appearance (front-end).